 I began by generating a selection of different puzzles and saving them as .png

 files on my computer.
 I used a total of 18 different puzzles for 3 drawers.
 Then I measured my drawer fronts.
-They measure 9” x 30” so I made 3 collages using about 6 different puzzles for each collage.
+They measure 9” x 24” so I made 3 collages using about 6 different puzzles for each collage.
 I used Picasa to create my collages.
-In the edit collage tab, you are able to customize the scale ratio, so I set the dimensions to 9” x 30” for all 3 collages.
+In the edit collage tab, you are able to customize the scale ratio, so I set the dimensions to 9” x 24” for all 3 collages.
+Each panel of peel and stick wallpaper can be ordered at 24" wide X however many feet you need up to 15 ft.

 Next, I wanted to put the 3 collages together as one image.
 I selected all 3 designs, and created a collage laying them out as they would look on the finished drawer fronts.
 I added black gridlines between each collage to give me a perfect cutting line and also to serve as a tidy outline for each of the drawers.

-All that is left to do is remove the old drawer knobs and place the decals onto the drawer fronts.
-The decals can be peeled back and repositioned easily, so if you don’t get it perfectly straight the first time, you can keep trying.
-To add the drawer knobs I sliced into the decals with a craft knife over the screw holes, and easily screwed on some new ones.
+All that is left to do is remove the old drawer knobs and place the wallpaper onto the drawer fronts.
+The paper backing can be peeled off and repositioned easily, so if you don’t get it perfectly straight the first time, you can keep trying.
+To add the drawer knobs I sliced into the paper with a craft knife over the screw holes, and easily screwed on some new ones.

 About Our Guest Blogger